 Companies applying for strike-off

-Local companies can visit ACRA's website on Closing a Local Company for the Guidelines on Application for Striking Off.
+Local companies can refer to ACRA's Guidelines on Closing a Local Company .

 One of the conditions that the company has to fulfil in order to be struck-off is that the company must not have any outstanding tax liabilities with IRAS.
-In this connection, the company has to ensure the following:
+Hence, the company has to ensure the following:

 - All outstanding Income Tax Returns (Form C/ Form C-S) have been submitted;